denniszielke/phoenix/challenges.2.md

 # Kubernetes 101 Challenge
+## Why
-> For scheduling applications consisting of multiple containers you typically use an orchestrator.
+For scheduling applications consisting of multiple containers you typically use an orchestrator.
 Kubernetes is an orchestrator and in this chapter you will set up a Kubernetes cluster in Azure Kubernetes Service (AKS) and an Azure Container Registry (ACR) to store your images.

 ![](/img/challenge2.png)